 - 1. Section 1.6, "Compatibility with Java Servlet Specification Version 2.5".
 Remove subsection 1.6.1 "Listener ordering". - 2.
 Section 2.3.3.3, "Asynchronous processing".
 And javadoc of AsyncContext. - a.
 Clarified the behavior of AsyncListener.onStartAsync. - b.
 Fixed errors and comments in Code Examples. - c.
 Clarified the behavior of AsyncContext.getRequest and AsyncContext.getResponse after the asynchronous request is completed or dispatched. - d.
+Specify the default async time out value. - e.
 Clarified the behavior of AsyncListener when there is an error. - Added Section 2.3.3.5, "Upgrade Processing", and new classes ProtocolHandler and WebConnection. - 4.
 Section 3.2, "File upload".
 Clarified when multi-part/form-data are processed. - 5.
 Added Asynchronous IO in Section 3.7, "Non Blocking IO" and Section 5.7, "Lifetime of the Response Object". - 6.
-Added httpSessionIdListener to the list listeners in Section 4.4.3.1, "void addListener(String className)", Section 4.4.3.2, "<T extends EventListener> void addListener(T t)", Section 4.4.3.3, "void addListener(Class <? extends
+Clarified Section 4.4, "Configuration methods" that the ServletContextListener must be declared in the descriptor or annotated with @WebListener

-- EventListener> listenerClass)", Section 4.4.3.4, "<T extends EventListener> void createListener(Class<T> clazz)", Section 8.1.4, "@WebListener" and Section 15.5, "Annotations and Resource Injection". - 7.
+- 7. Added httpSessionIdListener to the list listeners in Section 4.4.3.1, "void addListener(String className)", Section 4.4.3.2, "<T extends EventListener> void addListener(T t)", Section 4.4.3.3, "void addListener(Class <? extends EventListener> listenerClass)", Section 4.4.3.4, "<T extends EventListener> void createListener(Class<T> clazz)", Section 8.1.4, "@WebListener" and Section 15.5, "Annotations and Resource Injection". - 8.
 Section 4.4.3.5, "Annotation processing requirements for programmatically added Servlets, Filters and Listeners".
-Update the reference. - 8.
+Update the reference. - 9.
+Section 4.7, "Multiple Hosts and Servlet Contexts".
+Add ServletContext.getVirtualServerName method. - 10.
 Section 5.1, "Buffering".
 And javadoc of ServletResponse.
-Clarified the behavior of ServletResponse.reset. - 9.
+Clarified the behavior of ServletResponse.reset. - 11.
+Chapter 5, "Headers.
+Update X-Powered-By header. - 12.
 Section 6.2.1, "Filter Lifecycle" (4).
-Required filters and servlet processing in the same thread. - 10.
+Required filters and servlet processing in the same thread. - 13.
 Section 7.2, "Creating a Session".
-Add change session id. - 11.
+Add change session id. - 14.
 Section 8.1, "Annotations and pluggability", Section 8.2.1, "Modularity of web.xml" and Section 1.6.1, "Processing annotations".
-Clarify the behavior of metadata-complete. - 12.
+Clarify the behavior of metadata-complete. - 15.
 Section 8.1.1, "@WebServlet".
-Programmatically adding servlet with a name different from that specified in annotation. - 13.
+Programmatically adding servlet with a name different from that specified in annotation. - 16.
 Section 8.2.2, "Ordering of web.xml and web-fragment.xml" and Section 8.2.4, "Shared libraries / runtimes pluggability".
-The processing of HandlesTypes annotation is applied irrespective to setting of metadata-complete. - 14.
+The processing of HandlesTypes annotation is applied irrespective to setting of metadata-complete. - 17.
 Section 8.2.3, "Assembling the descriptor from web.xml, web-fragment.xml and annotations".
-Clarify the order in which listeners are invoked. - 15.
-Section 8.2.4, "Shared libraries / runtimes pluggability" Clarify the creation of instance of ServletCotnainerInitilizer. - 16.
+Clarify the order in which listeners are invoked. - 18.
+Section 8.2.4, "Shared libraries / runtimes pluggability"Clarify the creation of instance of ServletCotnainerInitilizer. - 19.
 Section 9.4, "The Forward Method".
-Clarified the behavior of the response when the request is put in asynchronous mode. - 17.
+Clarified the behavior of the response when the request is put in asynchronous mode. - 20.
 TABLE 11-2.
-Add a "Changes to id" events. - 18.
+Add a "Changes to id" events. - 21.
 Section 10.9.2, "Error Pages" and Section 14.4, "Deployment Descriptor Diagram".
-Add description for default error page. - 19.
+Add description for default error page. - 22.
 Section 11.3.3, "Listener Registration".
-Clarify on ordering. - 20.
+Clarify on ordering. - 23.
 Section 12.2, "Specification of Mappings".
-Clarify the behavior of servlets mapped to the same url-pattern. - 21.
-Section 15.3.1, "Propagation of Security Identity in EJBTM Calls".
-Explicitly mentioned the Servlet.init and Servlet.destroy. - 22.
-Section 15.5.15, "Contexts and Dependency Injection for Java EE requirements".
-Add httpUpgradeHandler and add reference to Java EE 7 specification.
+Clarify the behavior of servlets mapped to the same url-pattern.